 - For more focus on the arms, you can also loop a belt around the arms, slightly above the elbows and press against that strap.
 Same can be done for the legs.
 Pace a belt on the upper legs above the knees and then work on active legs while drawing thighs outwards.

 Few Essential Tips for Downward-Facing Dog

-When this yoga is done correctly, it can greatly benefit the entire body.
-You need to keep the following tips in mind while you are practising this pose:
+- When this yoga is done correctly, it can greatly benefit the entire body.
+You need to keep the following tips in mind while you are practicing this pose:

 - In case you are flexible, never let the rib cage sink towards the floor.
 Make sure to draw the lower limbs in and also maintain a flat back.

 - Your heels shouldn’t be touching the ground.
 In case they do, avoid walking the feet closer to the hands for this particular purpose.
 Maintain the spine length and lift the pelvis